Leftenan Adnan

-Leftenan Adnan is a 2000 Malaysian Malay-language biographical war drama film directed by Aziz M. Osman and co-produced by both Grand Brilliance, Paradigmfilm, and the Malaysian Army.
+Leftenan Adnan (English: Lieutenant Adnan) is a 2000 Malaysian Malay-language epic biographical war drama film directed by Aziz M. Osman and co-produced by both Grand Brilliance, Paradigmfilm, and the Malaysian Army.
 The film chronicles the actions of Adnan bin Saidi who had been involved as a Lieutenant of the Malay Regiment fending against the invasion of the Japanese army during the Second World War.
 A digitally-restored version of the film was released in 2020 as part of its 20th anniversary.

 Plot

 Adnan bin Saidi, a handsome Malay from Sungai Ramal in Kajang, Selangor who had joined the Malay Regiment of the British Colonial Forces just before the Second World War broke out in Asia.
 By the time the war broke out, he had been promoted to the rank of Lieutenant, and was in command of Company C, 1st Battalion, Malay Regiment after the death of the British company commander, Captain H R Rix.
 His exploits and bravery in combat while leading his men against the Japanese Imperial Army became legendary.
 The two known engagements he was involved in are: